telwoo/final-project/README.md

 All of the EDA was done via the pandas_profiling ProfileReport module.
 An interactive report was generated in [EDA.ipynb](./EDA.ipynb) which provided an efficient and thorough means to explore the data set.

-One of the main observations to come out of the EDA was that price varies quite linearly with carat, which suggests that linear regression with carat as a feature (and not some transformation of $carat$ such as $carat^2$) would be worthwhile.
+One of the main observations to come out of the EDA was that price varies quite linearly with $carat$, which suggests that linear regression with $carat$ as a feature (and not some transformation of $carat$ such as $carat^2$) would be worthwhile.

 ![price v. carat](Resources/EDA_price_carat.png)